Gun (2011 film)

+Gun is a 2011 Indian Kannada-language action film directed by Harish Raj and starring himself, Mallika Kapoor and Nikitha.
+The film was released on 25 February 2011.

 Plot

 The life of the protagonist is affected by a 'Gun' in two times in this film.
 Both the times he was about to accept the love.
 The life of engineering student Ganesh (Harish Raj) takes curious turn when beautiful Vandana (Nikitha) accept him in her life.
 At the last moment the bloody confusion in the market place where the cop is chasing the underworld don becomes very costly in the life of Ganesha.
 Wasim Khan brother from Dubai shoots at but it falls to Vandana.
 Frightened with this development Ganesha is lost in agony.
 He gives up his education and takes to drinking.

 When Mallika (Mallika Kapoor) the TV6 journalist knows Ganesha is different she makes it a point to get education for him that becomes distant dream for him.
 That is mainly because the corporation councilor Wasim Khan is on the revenge saga.
 For the second time Ganesh on the verge of accepting the love faces the same situation.
 This time Mallika is hit by a bullet on the right shoulder.

 In the clash of Wasim Khan and Ganesha lot of heads roll and the director takes the liberty of showing himself the protagonist as a cop in the end.